 As a firefighter, we face death in a million forms every day.
 It could be the crash of a falling roof beam, entrapment in a quick-moving blaze, or the slow poison of the toxins we’ve accumulated in our lungs.
 But there’s one that seems to make some people especially uncomfortable: suicide.

-For those of us who have never felt the urge, it can be incomprehensible that anybody would want to take their own…Continue
+For those of us who have never felt the urge, it can be incomprehensible that anybody would want to…Continue

 The flipped learning model enables Instructors to enhance the classroom experience with less lecturing and more hands-on activity.